Microsoft-community/Community-website/src/wiki/ventoy.md

 You can read more about reinstalling Windows [here](installing-windows).
 :::

-## Download the AV
 If you want to detect and remove any malware or rootkits that your computer has been infected with, you can try the following options.
+### Kaspersky
- - Kaspersky: https://www.kaspersky.com/downloads/free-rescue-disk (Not usable in US).
+ISOI File: https://www.kaspersky.com/downloads/free-rescue-disk (Not usable in US).
  - Microsoft Defender Offline: [32-bit](https://go.microsoft.com/fwlink/?LinkID=234123), [64-bit](https://go.microsoft.com/fwlink/?LinkID=234124)

 Download the ISO, and copy it to your Ventoy Drive.